-Turn the AC main breaker to the "OFF" position.
-If the dockside outlet(s) includes a disconnect switch(es), turn it to the "OFF" position also.
+Turn "OFF" the AC main shore power breakers on the AC MDP and under the gunnel in the starboard aft cockpit.
+If the dockside outlet(s) includes a disconnect switch(es) or circuit breaker(s), turn them to the "OFF" position also.

-Shore Power Breaker
+Main Shore Power Breaker

+Unscrew the shore cord cover and pull the cord out of the boat.
 To avoid strain on the cable make sure it has more slack than the mooring lines.
 Dress the cable so that it cannot be damaged by chafing between the boat and the dock.
 Make sure the cable does not come in contact with the water.
-Then connect the cable in the boat plug inlet and the dockside outlet(s).
+Then connect the cable in the boat plug inlet and the dock-side outlet(s).
 Tighten the lock rings on both the shore and the boat connector plugs.
 Turn the dockside disconnect switch(es) or circuit breaker(s) to the "ON" position.
+Turn "ON" the AC main shore power breakers under the gunnel in the starboard aft cockpit and on the AC MDP.

-Disconnecting Procedure for Shore Power
+Disconnecting from Shore Power